Mass–energy equivalence: Developments prior to Einstein

 In the revised English edition of Isaac Newton's Opticks, published in 1717, Newton speculated on the equivalence of mass and light.

 Eighteenth century theories on the correlation of mass and energy included that devised by the English scientist Isaac Newton in 1717, who speculated that light particles and matter particles were interconvertible in "Query 30" of the Opticks, where he asks: "Are not the gross bodies and light convertible into one another, and may not bodies receive much of their activity from the particles of light which enter their composition?"
 Swedish scientist and theologian Emanuel Swedenborg, in his Principia of 1734 theorized that all matter is ultimately composed of dimensionless points of "pure and total motion".
 He described this motion as being without force, direction or speed, but having the potential for force, direction and speed everywhere within it.

 During the nineteenth century there were several speculative attempts to show that mass and energy were proportional in various ether theories.
 In 1873 the Russian physicist and mathematician Nikolay Umov pointed out a relation between mass and energy for ether in the form of Е = kmc^{2}, where 0.5 ≤ k ≤ 1.
 English engineer Samuel Tolver Preston in 1875 and the Italian industrialist and geologist Olinto De Pretto in 1903, following physicist Georges-Louis Le Sage, imagined that the universe was filled with an ether of tiny particles that always move at speed c.
 Each of these particles has a kinetic energy of mc^{2} up to a small numerical factor, giving a mass–energy relation.

 In 1905, independently of Einstein, French polymath Gustave Le Bon speculated that atoms could release large amounts of latent energy, reasoning from an all-encompassing qualitative philosophy of physics.

 Electromagnetic mass

 There were many attempts in the 19th and the beginning of the 20th century—like those of British physicists J. J. Thomson in 1881 and Oliver Heaviside in 1889, and George Frederick Charles Searle in 1897, German physicists Wilhelm Wien in 1900 and Max Abraham in 1902, and the Dutch physicist Hendrik Antoon Lorentz in 1904—to understand how the mass of a charged object depends on the electrostatic field.
-This concept was called electromagnetic mass, and was considered as being dependent on velocity and direction as well.
+This concept was called electromagnetic mass, a term introduced in 1881 by Thomson. and was considered as being dependent on velocity and direction as well.
 Lorentz in 1904 gave the following expressions for longitudinal and transverse electromagnetic mass: